-A lot of humidity can be a negative thing, especially for curly hair, make-up, and even inhaling.
-But not enough humidity in your home might actually be harmful to some features of your home’s interior.
-Check out these few things you may have in your home that insufficient humidity can damage over time.
+Excessive humidity can be a negative thing, especially for curly hair, make-up, and even trying to breathe.
+But too little humidity in your home may actually damage some features of your home’s interior.
+Take a look at a few products you may have within your home that low humidity can damage over time.

 When humidity levels rise and fall it causes wood to swell and shrink, which could cause cracks and weakness in wood furniture.
 The bloating and shrinking also exacerbates warping or crevices in wood flooring.

 Yes – books require moisture to keep the pages from turning dry and delicate.
 The dryness can also cause the ink to flake and the covers to warp.
 On the other hand, too much moisture could result in the book pages sticking together permanently, discoloration, and even mold.